Device posture tracking using certificates with Cisco ISE and Meraki Systems Manager

 In order for ISE to property track the device authenticated via Wi-Fi, SM can now create and install a Wi-Fi profile containing a ISE tracking certificate payload enabled along with the required ISE certificates.

-To create the Cisco ISE Wi-Fi payload via Meraki Systems Manager, navigate to Systems Manager > Configure > General > ISE settings.
-Here we can add configurations for ISE Wi-Fi profiles.
+Alternative to the manual steps, we can create the Cisco ISE Wi-Fi payload via Meraki Systems Manager in an automatic wizard.
+Navigate to Systems Manager > Configure > General > ISE settings.
+Here we can add configurations for ISE Wi-Fi profiles and map directly to SM security policies.

 Note: when using an Owner variable, such as $owner email, please ensure that devices have Owners defined, or else this value will be nil and may not assign the policies appropriately.
 To enforce owners upon initial device enrollment, use Enrollment Authentication.
 Or manually assign Owners after enrollment.